 This particular work entails an additional behavioural component where I set clients very specific exercises that they do at home.
 The exercises follow a tailored programme and are designed to bring about improvements and ultimately resolution.

 I see a wide range of people from different cultural and ethnic backgrounds, covering straight and gay couples and individuals.

-I am a member of the BACP (British Association of Psychotherapy and Counselling) and abide by the BACP code of ethics.
+I am a member of the BACP (British Association of Psychotherapy and Counselling) and COSRT (College of Sexual and Relationship Therapists) and abide by their code of ethics.